De Havilland DH.88 Comet: G-ACSS Grosvenor House

 Having landed at Kirkuk to refuel, they arrived at Baghdad after the Mollisons had left but took off again after a half-hour turnaround.
 Scott and Campbell Black missed out Karachi and flew non-stop to Allahabad where they were told they were the first to arrive, having overtaken the Mollisons.
 Despite a severe storm over the Bay of Bengal, in which both pilots had to wrestle with the controls together, they reached Singapore safely, eight hours ahead of the DC-2.

 They took off for Darwin, losing power in the port engine over the Timor Sea but struggled on to Darwin.
+While mechanics were working on the engine its designer, Frank Halford, saw a news placard back in England and telephoned through to Darwin.
+Talking it over he concluded that, despite the warning indicator, they should be able to fly on at reduced power.
+Despite the setback their lead was now unassailable and after the final mandatory stop and more engine work at Charleville they flew on to cross the finish line at Flemington Racecourse at 3.33 p.m. (local time) on 23 October.
 Their official time was 70 hours 54 minutes 18 seconds.

 G-ACSR

-The third Comet, G-ACSR had been painted in British racing green by Bernard Rubin who was a successful motor race driver.
+The third Comet, G-ACSR, had been painted in British racing green by Bernard Rubin who was a successful motor race driver.
 He had intended to fly it himself along with Ken Waller but had to pull out at the last minute due to ill health and instead engaged Owen Cathcart Jones to take his place.